Awards and Financial Support

 Scholarships for International Students

 International students with an excellent academic record may qualify for an admission scholarship for foreign students.
 It is not necessary to apply as students' files will be considered automatically.
-The admission application must be received by January 15.
-These scholarships are for two years at the master's level.
-A minimum CGPA of 8.0 / 10 (A-) is required.
+The application must be received by January 15 for the fall.
+These scholarships last two years for the master's degree.